Types of Knit Fabric, Stretch for Beginners

 - Generally, stretch between 76-100%

-- These stretches are best used for really tight fitting clothing such as bodysuits, leotards and swimwear.
+- These stretches are best used for really tight-fitting clothing such as bodysuits, leotards and swimwear.

-- They include spandex and lycra.
+- They include spandex and lycra as well as stretch lace.

 - Great for my leotard sewing patterns and swimwear sewing patterns.